Create a Social Media Strategy for Your Restaurant

-Showing people your restaurant’s personal side i.e. the faces behind the menu, the people cooking the meals, the story behind certain dinner specials, the charity giving to local youth teams or fundraisers- reminds people that your restaurant is more than just a place to eat.
+Showing people your restaurant’s personal side—the faces behind the menu, the people cooking the meals, the story behind certain dinner specials, the charity giving to local youth teams or fundraisers—reminds people that your restaurant is more than just a place to eat.
 It’s a great place to hang out, it’s interesting, fun, the perfect place to gather for special occasions or just grab a drink after work.
 Decide how you want your restaurant to be perceived and then start cultivating that image online as well as in your restaurant.

 Decide What Content You Want to Share

 Social media is all about sharing.
 You want customers to connect with your restaurant by sharing specific information with them.
 This could be photos of your menu items, your staff having fun at work, recipes, video tours of your dining room, funny restaurant memes.
-Sharing more personal information, like your Bartenders favorite cocktail or your server’ favorite dessert, offers a sense of inclusion for customers — they’ll feel like they know your staff better and — by extension — your restaurant.
+Sharing more personal information, like your bartenders' favorite cocktail or your servers' favorite dessert, offers a sense of inclusion for customers.
+They’ll feel like they know your staff better and — by extension — your restaurant.